 The Crayola Experience® - Lehigh Valley

-Ever wondered how Crayola® makes their crayons?
-See it right before your eyes at The Crayola Experience®, a hands-on discovery center for children and adults.
+Ever wondered how Crayola® makes its crayons?
+See it right before your own eyes at The Crayola Experience®, a hands-on discovery center for children and adults.
 Explore the magic of color and experiment with innovative art techniques at this playful museum.
-With younger visitors in mind, Crayola® added The Color Park, a section of the factory for preschoolers, which includes a ball play area and a soft play area for children ages two and under.
+With younger visitors in mind, Toddler Town offers a section of the factory for preschoolers, which includes a multi-colored peg board and a giant ball maze, where your young one controls the outcome.

 Woodloch Pines Resort - Upstate PA

 The Woodloch Pines Resort is a family-oriented, year-round resort that lies in the Pocono Mountains.
 Parents magazine acclaimed Woodloch as "one of America's favorite vacation resorts."
-Various family-friendly activities at this resort include a Pre-K activity center, boat rides, bocce ball, bumper boats and cars, canoeing, children's arts/crafts, scavenger hunts, mini-golf, nature trails, Woodloch family olympics, fitness classes and more.
-After a day of intense family fun, parents can relax in Woodloch’s spa, rated the #4 Destination Spa in the World by Travel + Leisure and the #2 Family Resort in America by TripAdvisor.
+Various family-friendly activities at this resort include a Pre-K activity center, boat rides, bocce ball, bumper boats and cars, canoeing, children's arts/crafts, scavenger hunts, mini-golf, nature trails, Woodloch family olympics, and fitness classes.
+After a day of intense family fun, parents can relax in Woodloch’s spa, rated the No. 3 Destination Spa in the World by Travel + Leisure and Traveler’s Choice in 2019 by TripAdvisor.